 ISBN stands for International Standard Book Number, and it’s usually included in number and barcode format on the back cover of print books (and digitally for ebooks).
 Part of the ISBN identifies who the publisher is.

 A cheaper alternative is to buy ISBNs from an ISBN publishing agency – who will then be listed as your publisher – such as Independent Publishing Network for UK authors.
-You only need to buy the ISBNs (just numbers), not the ISBN barcodes or ISBN registration, because Ingramspark and Createspace will automatically add your ISBN number and barcode to your book covers and list your book titles on relevant databases, etc.
+You only need to buy the ISBNs (which come with barcodes), not the ISBN registration, as Ingramspark and Createspace/KDP will automatically add your ISBN number and barcode to your book cover templates and list your book titles on relevant databases, etc.